MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/vpay/activation.md

 To make V Pay available as a payment method on the MultiSafepay credit card payment page, you need to enable the Visa gateway.

-Note that the V Pay logo never appears on the MultiSafepay payment page because it is part of the VISA Europe circuit.
+Note that the V Pay logo never appears on the MultiSafepay payment page because it is part of the Visa Europe circuit.